EighteenZi/rocksdb_wiki/Rocksdb-Architecture-Guide.md

 Rocksdb supports snappy, zlib and bzip2 compression. rocksdb can be configured to support different compression algorithms at data in different levels.
 Typically, `90%` of data in the L-max level.
 A typical installation might configure no-compression for levels L0-L2, snappy compression for the mid levels and zlip compression for Lmax.

 ### Transaction Logs ###
 Rocksdb stores transactions into _logfile_ to protect against system crashes.
-On restart, it re-process all the transactions that were recorded in the _logfile_.
+On restart, it re-processes all the transactions that were recorded in the _logfile_.
 The _logfile_ can be configured to be stored in a directory different from the directory where the _sstfile_s are stored.
 This is necessary for those cases where you might want to store all data files in non-persistent fast storage, while at the same time, you can ensure no data loss by putting all transaction logs on slower but persistent storage.

 ### Full Backups, Incremental Backups and Replication
 Rocksdb has support for full backups and incremental backups.
 Rocksdb is an LSM database engine, so data files once created are never overwritten and this makes it easy to extract a list of file-names that correspond to a point-in-time snapshot of the database contents.
 The api `DisableFileDeletions` instructs rocksdb to not delete data files.
 Compactions will continue to occur, but files that are not needed by the database will not be deleted.
 An backup application can then invoke the api `GetLiveFiles`/`GetSortedWalFiles` to retrieve the list of live files in the database and copy them to a backup location.
 Once the backup is complete, the application can invoke `EnableFileDeletions`; the database is now free to reclaim all the files that are not needed any more.

-Incremental Backups and Replication needs to be able to find and _tail_ all the recent changes to the database.
+Incremental Backups and Replication need to be able to find and _tail_ all the recent changes to the database.
 The api `GetUpdatesSince` allows an application to _tail_ the rocksdb transaction log.
 It can continuously fetch transactions from the rocksdb transaction log and apply them to a remote replica or a remote backup.

 A replication system typically wants to annotate each Put with some arbitrary metadata.
-This metadata maybe used to detect loops in the replication pipeline.
+This metadata may be used to detect loops in the replication pipeline.
 It can also be used to timestamp and sequence transactions.
 For this purpose, rocksdb supports a api called `PutLogData` that an application can use to annotate each Put with metadata.
 This metadata is stored only in the transaction log and is not stored in the data files.
 The metadata inserted via `PutLogData` can be retrieved via the `GetUpdatesSince` api.

 Rocksdb transaction logs are created in the database directory.
 When a log file is no longer needed, it is moved to the archive directory.
 The reason for the existence of the archive directory is because a replication stream that is falling behind might need to retrieve transactions from a log file that is way in the past.
 The api `GetSortedWalFiles` returns a list of all transaction log files.

-### Support for multiple embedded databases in the same process
+### Support for Multiple Embedded Databases in the same process
 A common use-case for applications that use rocksdb is that they inherently partition their data set into multiple logical partitions or shards.
 This technique is helpful for application load balancing and fast recovery from faults.
 This means that a single server process should be able to operate multiple rocksdb databases simultaneously.
 This is done via an environment object named `Env`.
 Among other things, a thread pool is associated with an `Env`.
 If applications want to share a common thread pool (for background compactions) among multiple database instances, then it should use the same `Env` object for opening those databases.

 Similarly, there is support for multiple database instances to share the same block cache.

 ### Block Cache -- Compressed and Uncompressed Data
 Rocksdb uses a LRU cache for blocks to serve reads.
-The block cache is partitions into two individual caches: the first one caches uncompressed blocks and the second one caches compressed blocks in RAM.
+The block cache is partitioned into two individual caches: the first one caches uncompressed blocks and the second one caches compressed blocks in RAM.
 If a compressed block cache is configured, then the database intelligently avoids caching data in the OS buffers.

+### Table cache
+The Table Cache is a construct that caches open file descriptors.
+These file descriptors are for __sstfiles__.
+An application can specify the maximum size of the Table Cache.

-### Support for External Compaction Algorithms
+### External Compaction Algorithms
 The performance of an LSM database has a significant dependency on the compaction algorithm and implementation. rocksdb has two supported compaction algorithms: LevelStyle and UniversalStyle.
 But we would like to enable the large community of developers to develop and experiment with other compaction policies.
 For this reason, rocksdb has appropriate hooks to switch off the inbuilt compaction algorithm and has other apis to allow an application to operate their own compaction algorithms.
 Options.disable_auto_compaction, if set, disables the inbuilt compaction algorithm.
 The `GetLiveFilesMetaData` api allows an external component to look at every data file in the database, decide on which data files to merge and compact, and the `DeleteFile` api allows it to delete data files that are deemed obsolete.

-### Non-blocking database access
+### Non-Blocking Database Access
 There are certain applications that are architected in such a way that they would like to retrieve data from the database only if that data retrieval call is non-blocking, i.e. the data retrieval call does not have to read in data from storage.
 Rocksdb caches a portion of the database in the block cache and these applications would like to retrieve the data only if it is found in this block cache.
 If this call does not find the data in the block cache then rocksdb returns an appropriate error code to the application.
 The application can then schedule a normal Get/Next operation understanding that fact that this data retrieval call could potentially block for IO from the storage (maybe in a different thread context).

 ### Stackable DB
-Rocksdb come with a built-in wrapper-mechanism to layer additional functionality.
+Rocksdb has a built-in wrapper-mechanism to layer additional functionality as a layer above the code database kernel.
 This functionality is encapsulated by an api called `StackableDB`.
 For example, the time-to-live functionality is implemented by a `StackableDB` and is not part of the core rocksdb api.
 This approach keeps the code modularized and clean.

 ### Memtables:
 #### Pluggable Memtables:
 The default implementation of the memtable for rocksdb is a skiplist.
 The skiplist is an sorted set.
 The sorted set is a necessary construct when the workload interleaves writes with range-scans.
 But there are some applications that do not interleave their writes and scans and there are other applications that do not do range-scans altogether.
 For these applications, a sorted set might not provide the optimal performance.
 For this reason, rocksdb supports a pluggable api that allows an application to provide their own implementation of a memtable.
 There are three memtables that are part of the library: a skiplist memtable, a vector memtable and a prefix-hash memtable.
 A vector memtable is appropriate for bulk-loading data into the database.
 Every write inserts a new element at the end of the vector; when it is time to flush the memtable to storage the elements in the vector are sorted and written out to a file in L0.
 A prefix-hash memtable allows efficient processing of gets, puts and scans-within-a-key-prefix.

 #### Memtable Pipelining
 Rocksdb supports configuring an arbitrary number of memtables for a database.
-When a memtable is full it becomes a immutable memtable and a background thread starts flushing its contents to storage.
+When a memtable is full it becomes an immutable memtable and a background thread starts flushing its contents to storage.
 Meanwhile, new writes continue to accumulate to a newly allocated memtable.
-If the newly allocated memtable is filled up to its limit, it too is converted to a immutable memtable and inserted into the flush pipeline.
+If the newly allocated memtable is filled up to its limit, it too is converted to an immutable memtable and inserted into the flush pipeline.
 The background thread continues to flush all the pipelined immutable memtables to storage.
 This pipelining increases write throughput of rocksdb especially when it is operating on slow storage devices.

 #### Memtable Compaction:
 When a memtable is being flushed to storage, an inline-compaction process removes duplicate records from the output steam.
 Similarly, if an earlier put is hidden by a later delete, then the put is not written to the output file at all.
 This feature reduces the size of data on storage and write amplification greatly.
 This is an essential feature when rocksdb is used as a producer-consumer-queue, especially when the lifetime of an element in the queue is very short-lived.

 ### Merge Operator
 Rocksdb natively supports three types of records, a `Put` record, a `Delete` record and a `Merge` record.
-When a compaction process encounters a Merge record, it invokes a application-specified method called the Merge Operator.
+When a compaction process encounters a Merge record, it invokes an application-specified method called the Merge Operator.
 The Merge can combine multiple Put and Merge records into a single one.
 This is a powerful feature and allows applications that typically do read-modify-writes to completely avoid the reads.
 It allows an application to record the intent-of-the-operation as a Merge Record and the rocksdb compaction process lazily applies that intent to the original value.
 This feature is described in detail in [Merge Operator](https://github.com/facebook/rocksdb/wiki/Merge-Operator)

 ## 5. Tools
 There are a number of interesting tools that are used to support a database in production.
 The `sst_dump` utility dumps all the keys-values in a sst file.
 The `ldb` tool can put, get, scan the contents of a database. `ldb` can also dump contents of the `MANIFEST`, it can also be used to change the number of configured levels of the database.
 It can be used to manually compact a database.